-The downtown area of Aspen is full of luxurious shops, high-end shops like Gucci and Prada.
+The downtown area of Aspen is full of luxurious, high-end shops like Gucci and Prada.
 It’s also replete with restaurants, art galleries, quaint cafes all fronting beautiful red and black brick sidewalks.
-Spend a lovely afternoon shopping for the finer things in life.
-It’s also a great place to hike up the Smuggler Mountain Mine Trail.
+Spend a lovely afternoon in some of the most exclusive shops in the country.
+Aspen is also a great place to hike up the Smuggler Mountain Mine Trail.
 With all this going for it, the downtown area is the ideal place to lay down roots while in Aspen.
-The contemporary and grand Villa Melissa leaves no stone unturned when it comes to opulent living and spectacular vistas: Views of Independence Pass, Ajax Mountain, Aspen Highlands and Buttermilk Mountain.
-Clearly, Villa Melissa is one of LVH’s loveliest Aspen luxury vacation homes.
+The contemporary and grand Villa Maggie leaves no stone unturned when it comes to opulent living and spectacular vistas: Views of Independence Pass, Ajax Mountain, Aspen Highlands and Buttermilk Mountain.
+Clearly, Villa Maggie is one of LVH’s loveliest Aspen luxury vacation homes.

-Aspen’s East End neighborhood is a smorgasbord of new huge homes, scattered housing projects for locals, and older condos.
+Aspen’s East End neighborhood is a smorgasbord of new huge homes, scattered housing for locals, and older condos.
 The views of Aspen Mountain from the East End are impeccable and Snyder Park, in the heart of the neighborhood, is a veritable paradise for kids and picnickers, complete with waterfalls and a tiny jungle gym.
-Bus service is available, and it’s a quick bicycle ride away from downtown.
+If you enjoy riding a bike, it's just a quick spin away from downtown.

 Aspen Highlands is actually a range of mountains.
 The Highlands has some of Colorado's best steep, big-mountain skiing in the Highland Bowl, Olympic Bowl and Steeplechase.
 Visitors love the sense of discovery at every turn: uncrowded cruisers, long and challenging steeps, and untracked sections in the bowls.
 The Highlands isn’t just for expert skiers.
 Check out the mid-mountain beginner and intermediate terrain and the lower mountain steeps.

-Red Mountain is an island of mansions perched on a hill above Aspen.
+Red Mountain is an island of mansions perched on a hill above the town.
 Red Mountain Road winds up the mountain, with roads leading off the main drag to gated communities of palatial estates with jaw-dropping views of Aspen.
-Low-end homes on Red Mountain will fetch in the neighborhood of $7-8 million, while high-end homes can command more than $20 million.
+Some homes on Red Mountain list for $7-8 million, while others homes can command more than $20 million.
+A truly elegant neighborhood.

 With air as clear as fine crystal, perfect temperatures and incomparable beauty, it’s no wonder people keep returning to Snowmass.
 It’s one of those mountain towns that not only heartily receives visitors in the winter months, but also in summer; especially for those seeking rugged-but-luxe experiences like hiking, mountain biking, fly fishing, horseback riding and water rafting.
 Luxury travelers will have all the comforts and more of a five-star resort while staying at Villa Dominica and they will be near all Snowmass has to offer.
 With 18,000 square feet of living space, there is room for 16 guests.
 Not only does the villa have every amenity imaginable, but also has a stunning 20x60-foot indoor/outdoor saltwater pool.
 Other top-notch amenities include a chromotherapy tub, vitamin D-infused sauna and steam room, theater room, and a well-equipped gym.

-Starwood is one of the only private home developments in Aspen that offers 24-hour gated security.
+Starwood is one of the only private home developments in Aspen offering 24-hour gated security.
 Spread out across a high mesa just under three miles northwest of Aspen, Starwood encompasses 960 acres of some of the most stunning Colorado ranchland ever to be bought, subdivided, and sold.
-Starwood residents have run the gamut from movie stars to pop stars to sports stars to media moguls, best-selling authors, film producers and highly successful business people.
+Starwood residents have run the gamut from well-known public figures to successful business people.
 Today, the mix also includes second homeowners, retirees, a few longtime locals, young families, newcomers to the valley, and even some returnees who grew up in Aspen but settled elsewhere after college.

 Aspen has something for everyone’s culinary tastes.
 Fine dining is heartily available.
 These five establishments are among the best Aspen has to offer:

 Chefs Club at The St. Regis Aspen Resort is a beautifully-appointed space dominated by an open kitchen and an air of winter-wonderland chic.
-Chefs Club is a restaurant group that features some of the world’s best chefs in four iconic locations.
+Chefs Club is a restaurant group featuring some of the world’s best chefs in four iconic locations.
 Chefs spend between three and six months at each restaurant, completely taking over the space and menu.
-Chefs Club is a culinary infrastructure provider that offers Chefs the opportunity to operate their own restaurant without any of the usual obstacles, so menus continually change.
+Chefs Club is a culinary infrastructure provider offering chefs the opportunity to operate their own restaurant without any of the usual obstacles, so menus continually change.

 Clark’s Aspen is open year-round offering the country’s very best oyster and caviar selections from its marble raw bar, freshly baked sourdough, overflowing lobster rolls, delicious burgers, steaming bowls of chowder and cioppino.
-Clark’s is quickly becoming the go-to place for a bite and a martini after a day on the slopes.
+Clark’s is one of the go-to places for a bite and a martini after a day on the slopes.

 Those who love sushi are particular about its freshness and presentation.
 Those who want the best, head to Matsuhisa.
 Everything is top-notch from the wonderfully delicate sashimi, fluffy crab tempura to the spicy tuna cut roll.
-Guests will find the main dining room downstairs complete with a natural walnut cocktail bar, bamboo wrapped ceilings and a sushi bar that spans half of the length of the room.
+The main dining room downstairs is complete with a natural walnut cocktail bar, bamboo wrapped ceilings and a sushi bar that spans half of the length of the room.

-Collectors of fine contemporary art visit Aspen for more than just skiing.
+If you are a collector of fine contemporary art you will want to visit Aspen for more than just skiing.
 Aspen has some stellar galleries, some which offer works for sale.
 These four are among Aspen’s finest arts venues: